basic-automation/artiqwest/README.md

 # Artiquest
-Artiquest is a simple HTTP client that routes all requests through the Tor network using the `arti_client` and `hyper`.
+Artiqwest is a simple HTTP client that routes all requests through the Tor network using the `arti_client` and `hyper`.
 It provides two basic primitives: `get` and `post` functions.

 ## Example